 Beginning Teacher Support Program (BTSP)

 Beginning teachers participate in a rich, formal orientation experience.
-While procedures, policies, and curriculum take center stage, beginning teachers enjoy an Asheville City Schools tour featuring both school and district history.
-Participants often rate the tour as a highlight of orientation.
+While procedures, policies, and curriculum take center stage, beginning teachers participate and engage in learning about the historical context of Asheville City Schools from its inception.
 In order to connect faces and names, teachers meet Central Office staff and hear greetings and suggestions for success from both the Teacher of the Year and Principal of the Year.
 Mentors are often available to assist in setting up classrooms and preparing for that important first day of school.

 Getting started on the right foot is important.
 Readings outlining steps for a successful start to school and for building positive student/family relationships guide beginning teachers in preparing for the first days of school.
 Staff make frequent classroom visits during the first month of school to check in with beginning teachers.
 Support from mentors, administrators, and the Beginning Teacher Coordinator continues throughout the year.
 Beginning teacher conversations assist in developing expertise in classroom management, parent support and engagement, effective formative/summative assessments, curriculum, and other topics identified by the beginning teacher group.
 Frequent times of sharing between beginning and veteran teachers yield practical advice and tried and true suggestions.